Sunday, January 24, 2016

 DM: Tim Borowski

 Tim Borowski spent 11 years of his 12-year professional career with Werder Bremen, amassing Bundesliga totals of 236 games and 32 goals and winning three major titles, including the 2004 national championship.
-Borowski played 33 times for the German national team, and represented the country at the 2006 World Cup and Euro 2008.
+He played a single season in Bayern Munich.
+Borowski played 33 times for the German national team between 2002 and 2008.
+He represented the country at the 2006 World Cup and Euro 2008.

 CM: Toni Kroos